Melk Abbey in Austria

 Kaiserzimmer (Monastery Museum of Melk Abbey)

 The monastery museum is located in the rooms where the emperor and his family once stayed when they visited Melk Abbey.
 This shows how important Melk Abbey was in history.
 There you can see the art treasures of the monastery.
-You will also learn more about the current role of the pen.
+You will also learn more about the current role of the abbey.

 The Marble Hall

 The Marble Hall, which follows the museum, is also worth seeing.
-This hall serves as a party and dining room.
+This hall serves as a festival and dining room.
 Although it is called the Marble Hall, only the door frames and the attachments above the doors are made of real marble.
 The walls, on the other hand, are painted by Gaetano Fanti.
 The ceiling painting by Paul Troger is also worth a look.

 The terrace with a view of the Danube